Muzaffarpur Institute of Technology: Admission

-From 2019 onwards, admissions will be based on national Joint Entrance Examination – Main merit list.
+From 2019 onwards, admissions is based on national Joint Entrance Examination – Main merit list.
 Students who want to enroll must appear at the exam that is conducted by National Testing Agency.

-Earlier Undergraduate admissions were done through the Bihar Combined Entrance Competitive Examination Board).
+Earlier Undergraduate admissions were done through the Bihar Combined Entrance Competitive Examination Board.
 The entrance examination was held in two stages: First stage was the screening test or preliminary test.
 The screened candidates had to appear in the main examination (second stage).
 Based on the merit list in the second stage, successful candidates were allotted seats in different engineering colleges of Bihar.

 Admission to postgraduate programmes is based upon score and rank in Graduate Aptitude Test in Engineering (GATE) conducted by IITs/IISc.